What is a Pregnancy Ultrasound?

 Summary

 Pregnancy ultrasound is an important tool used to monitor fetal growth and development and to detect any abnormalities that may require further investigation or treatment.
 It is a safe and painless procedure that has no known risks associated with its use.
-The parameters measured during pregnancy ultrasound help to assess fetal growth and development and to determine the gestational age of the fetus.
+The parameters measured during a pregnancy ultrasound help to assess fetal growth and development and to determine the gestational age of the fetus.

 Additional Articles: What to expect in your first Pregnancy?